marshallbrown123/sc16is7xx_zephyr_driver/README.md

 Zephyr driver for the NXP I2C SC16IS7XX dual UART

-Add something like this to your overlay.
+Add this to your overlay file

 	opito_uart:sc16is752@48 {
 		status = "okay";
 		compatible = "nxp,sc16is7xx";
 		reg-shift = < 3 >;